-For working with the Delhi Visual Archive housed in the Centre for Community Knowledge (CCK), Ambedkar University, Delhi.
-The Delhi Visual Archive is a repository of the visual history of Delhi, from the nineteenth and twentieth centuries, which includes a current holding of 4,500 digitised photographs.
-This fellowship supports research towards an understanding of community, gender and space and, the changing relationship between an ‘image’ or representation and a built environment, all of which will lead to a physical exhibition titled ‘Delhi Dialogues: A Conversation between People and the City’.
-The outcomes will include a physical exhibition that will tour two cities, public programmes which include an online dialogue/ web presence, community workshops, city walks, speculative storytelling, lectures and field trips.
+For research on an understanding of community, gender, space, and the changing relationship between an ‘image’ or representation and a built environment, all of which will lead to a curated physical exhibition titled ‘Delhi Dialogues: A Conversation between People and the City’.
+The outcome will include a physical exhibition that will tour two cities, public programmes such as an online dialogue/web presence, community workshops, city walks, speculative storytelling, lectures, and field trips.
 The Grantee’s deliverables to IFA with the final report will be images, audio recordings, texts, and a publication.

 For a game designer to experiment with pushing the boundaries of both literary fiction and interactive games.
 The narrative will build an imaginary location and characters to interrogate ideas of colonial history, influenced by the works of major international authors.
 The outcomes of the grant will be an interactive fiction piece that will be free for download from gaming sites and a few smaller builds which can be showcased in exhibitions

 For the construction of a data visualisation prototype to expose and make readable the information that is layered in text based data in Prof Jyoti Bhatt’s photographs and other associated materials, from his series Living Traditions that forms part of the Asia Art Archive.
 For nearly four decades Prof Bhatt has been documenting various ‘living traditions’, the arts, crafts and daily lives of people across the country.
 This project will draw on Prof Bhatt’s photographs, notes, sketchbooks, diaries, audio interviews and articles.